 In addition, North Carolina state law requires a current rabies vaccination for your pet.
 Please bring proof in the form of a certificate (tags are not acceptable forms of proof).
-We are otherwise required to administer one at the time of surgery for a charge of $15.
+This can be a paper certificate or a clear photograph on your phone.
+Without adequate proof, we are required to administer a rabies vaccination at the time of surgery, and will do so free of charge.

 Pets five months and older who are being spayed or neutered at ASPCA Spay/Neuter Alliance may have a quarter of the amount of their usual breakfast the morning of surgery, and animals four months or younger may have half of their usual breakfast.
 All pets can have water up until the time of surgery.

 Pets must be kept indoors or confined the night before surgery.
-This ensures that they are not eating outside, which could potentially be dangerous during surgery.
+This ensures that they are not eating unknown/foreign objects outside, which could potentially be dangerous during surgery.

-Mondays through Thursdays, all animals are held overnight and released the following day at 7:30 A.M.
+Mondays through Thursdays, most animals are held overnight and released the following day at 7:30 AM.
+Dogs may be released the same day of surgery at 3:00 PM.
+You will be informed about your pet's release time when you make your appointment and reminded about that time during the check-in process the day of surgery.
 Please note that we do not board pets.